hl7au/au-fhir-base/pages/_includes/au-patient-intro.md

 and managed in the Australian health sector.
 Electronic identifiers and the systems underpinning them were developed and are maintained by Medicare Australia.

+The IHI identifier may also include extension properties IHI Status and IHI Record Status associated with the IHI value.

 * __Medicare Number__ ([METeOR Description](http://meteor.aihw.gov.au/content/index.phtml/itemId/270101))

 The Medicare card number should only be collected from persons eligible to receive health services that are